-Baldwin City, Kan. – Baker University has named five high school seniors as recipients of the Harter Scholarship, the university’s most prestigious academic scholarship.
+Baldwin City, Kan. — Baker University has selected two Kansas high school seniors as recipients of the 2015 Harter Scholarships, the university’s most prestigious academic scholarships.

-As Harter Scholars, the students will receive full tuition for four years at Baker and will have the opportunity to spend a semester of study abroad at Harlaxton College in England.
+As Harter Scholars, the students will receive full tuition for four years at Baker’s Baldwin City campus and will have the opportunity to spend a semester of study abroad at Harlaxton College in England.

-To be considered for the Harter, students must meet two of the following guidelines, a GPA of at least 3.85, an ACT score of 30 or higher, or a ranking in the top 5 percent of their graduating class.
+To be considered for the Harter, students must meet one of the following guidelines, a GPA of at least 3.9 and ACT score of 29 or higher, or a ranking in the top 1 percent of their graduating class and at least a 27 ACT.
 To retain the scholarship, winners must maintain a 3.5 cumulative GPA, plus earn a minimum of 12 credit hours per semester.